Yate: Administration

-Local

-Yate Town Council provides local services, which are displayed on their website.

 Industry

 Before the Second World War, Yate had an aircraft manufacturing industry (Parnall) with a grass aerodrome.
 During the Second World War, Parnall specialised in making gun turrets.
 A number of people were killed in raids by the Luftwaffe on the factory in February and March 1941.

 Following the war, the Parnall factory turned to the manufacture of domestic goods and was famous for its washing machines.
 In 1958 Parnall merged with Radiation Ltd to become known as Jackson, producing the Jackson range of cookers.
 Through mergers and acquisitions, Jacksons is now part of Indesit and the Jackson name is no longer used.

 Newman's of Bristol had a large factory on Station Road, from 1932 until the 1980s, in its heyday in the 1960s, employing over 1,500 people.

 Yate has had three natural products associated with it: limestone to the east, celestine or spar near the centre of the town and coal to the west.

 The need for limestone increased with the growth of roads, while the demand for coal grew with the diminishing supply of timber.
 Celestine, the major strontium mineral, was first dug in the late 1880s and was initially used for the refining of sugar beet.
 At one time Yate's celestine accounted for 95 per cent of the world's production.
 It colours flames red, and so was important for pyrotechnics such as fireworks, military and signal flares and tracer bullets.
 The last commercial excavation of celestine from the Yate area was for use during the Vietnam War.
 The mining company, Bristol Mineral and Land Co, closed in 1994.